GlenKPeterson/Paguro/README.md

 ```
 #Learn

-There is an outdated problem-set for learning this tool-kit: https://github.com/GlenKPeterson/LearnFpJava
+There is a (possibly outdated) problem-set for learning this tool-kit: https://github.com/GlenKPeterson/LearnFpJava

 #Details
  - Like Guava, we want to be as compatible with the java.util... collections as possible, while preventing mutation-in-place.